Reviewing Bioceres Crop Solutions (BIOX) & Its Competitors

 Bioceres Crop Solutions (NYSE: BIOX) is one of 24 publicly-traded companies in the “Agricultural chemicals” industry, but how does it contrast to its rivals?
-We will compare Bioceres Crop Solutions to related companies based on the strength of its valuation, analyst recommendations, institutional ownership, profitability, dividends, earnings and risk.
+We will compare Bioceres Crop Solutions to related businesses based on the strength of its analyst recommendations, dividends, institutional ownership, earnings, profitability, valuation and risk.

 Profitability